 Nikolaus Grigorieff has always enjoyed figuring out how electronic gadgets work, building them, and speaking their language using mathematics, circuitry diagrams, and computer algorithms.

 As a boy growing up in Berlin (Germany) in the 70s and 80s, he used a toaster and two pieces of pencil graphite to construct an arc lamp, which used electricity to create a bright light.
 To tease his mother, who would shut off the electricity in the house when he played his music too loud, Grigorieff built a generator to independently operate his stereo.
 His mother was very happy.
 He even programmed an early computer to play the game "Battleship" with him—and lost.

 Today, Grigorieff's gadget of choice is a 300,000-Volt electron microscope (EM), which he uses to see molecules that operate as minute biological "machines" inside of cells.
 Grigorieff writes his own specialized computer software to transform data from the microscope into vivid, three-dimensional images of a cell's components.

-As a postdoctoral fellow at the Medical Research Council in England, he used the EM to study large biological complexes.
+As a postdoctoral fellow at the Medical Research Council in Cambridge (UK), he used the EM to study large biological complexes.
 At the time, scientists couldn't see the level of detail that they would have liked in these structures.
 So Grigorieff developed EM techniques and algorithms to make higher-resolution images of protein complexes inside cells to reveal greater detail.